 The bottom line is that planning ahead is the key to a smooth journey across Singapore.
 Knowing when and where to hop on makes all the difference with tools like MyTransport.SG, you can check real-time train schedules and avoid any unexpected delays.

 And if you’re looking for an even more hassle-free experience, Traveloka has got you covered!
-From booking flights and hotels to sorting out activities, everything you need is just a tap away.
-Plus, with a little planning around Singapore MRT operating hours, you can easily explore the city!
+From booking flights and hotels to sorting out activities, everything you need is just a tap away!
+Save even more with flash sale!